December 1, 2015

 Taste for Time

 If an older wine still has good acidity on the finish, it still has more time to age.
 When purchasing a wine you think may age well, it is always best to buy at least six bottles.
 Taste one bottle each year to be able to learn how the wine evolves over time to develop a sense of how the wine will age.

 Age for Memories

-My favorite reason to save and age wines are to remember the year the wine was made.
+My favorite reason to save and age wines is to remember the year the wine was made.
 Maybe a marriage took place or a new grandchild was born.
-One tradition we have at Still Waters is to save a wine from the year each grandchild was born to drink on their 21st birthday or wedding.
+One tradition we have at Still Waters is to save a bottle of wine from the year each grandchild was born to drink on their 21st birthday or wedding.